Regulation of nanotechnology: Democratic governance

-Many argue that government has a responsibility to provide opportunities for the public to be involved in the development of new forms of science and technology.
+Many, such as the Nanotechnology Engagement group, argue that government has a responsibility to provide opportunities for the public to be involved in the development of new forms of science and technology.
 Community engagement can be achieved through various means or mechanisms such as referendums, consultation documents, and advisory committees that include community members and other stakeholders as possible governance structures for nanotechnologies.
 Other conventional approaches include public meetings and "closed" dialog with stakeholders.
 More contemporary engagement processes that have been employed to include community members in decisions about nanotechnology include citizens' juries and consensus conferences.
-Leach and Scoones argue that since that “most debates about science and technology options involve uncertainty, and often ignorance, public debate about regulatory regimes is essential.”
+Leach and Scoones argue that since that "most debates about science and technology options involve uncertainty, and often ignorance, public debate about regulatory regimes is essential."

-It has been argued that limited nanotechnology labeling and regulation may exacerbate potential human and environmental health and safety issues associated with nanotechnology, and that the development of comprehensive regulation of nanotechnology will be vital to ensure that the potential risks associated with the research and commercial application of nanotechnology do not overshadow its potential benefits.
+It has been argued by researchers such as Diana M. Bowman, Graeme A. Hodge and Thomas A Faunce that limited nanotechnology labeling and regulation may exacerbate potential human and environmental health and safety issues associated with nanotechnology, and that the development of comprehensive regulation of nanotechnology will be vital to ensure that the potential risks associated with the research and commercial application of nanotechnology do not overshadow its potential benefits.
 Regulation may also be required to meet community expectations about responsible development of nanotechnology, as well as ensuring that public interests are included in shaping the development of nanotechnology.